LangProc/langproc-cw/README.md

 Each group gets a bare private repository.
 It is up to you if you want to clone the main specification, or to start from scratch.

+For an overview of the expected development workflow, usage API, testing format, expected features, and more useful links to get you started, please check out [`c_compiler.md`](docs/c_compiler.md).

 Submission
 ==========